Family, Friend and Neighbor Child Fatality & Serious Injury

 Substantiated child abuse incidents000

-Total Maximum Possible Capacity an FFN provider can care for is six children at any one time including the provider’s own children.
+• An FFN provider can care for up to six children at one time, including their own children.

-Serious injury has been defined by Washington State DCYF as any of the following:
+DCYF defines a serious injury as any of the following:

 • Severe bleeding